-“It seems like bruises are part of life’s gift package to us.”
+Sometimes it seems like bruises are part of life’s gift package to us.

 Two things to consider.

 - They choose to dance.
-Dancers must operate with an iron-will and an elegant grace.
-I suppose that is why they can dance the way the do.
+Dancers must operate with an iron will and an elegant grace.
+I suppose that is why they can dance the way they do.
 They have painfully blended the two.

-I think I might understand this.
-As a depressed person, I know what it is like to bury myself in my bed for several weeks at a time.
+As one prone to depression, I know what it is like to bury myself in my bed for weeks at a time.
 My own mental bruise was simply more than I could take.
 There was a sensation of sinking into blackness, a sense of total and complete despair.
-I felt completely lost, and completely alone.
+I felt lost and completely alone.

-I believe Jesus died for all my sins.
-He has forgiven me of much evil, I know that will live for eternity.
-But mental illness is real, and like other illnesses it seldom is caused by evil or Satan.
 We would never say that diabetics are that way because of the enemy.
-Now the dark one will surely exploit it, but I think you give him far too much credit if you suggest he was able to initiate it.
-Satan just doesn’t have the spiritual “voltage.”
+The dark one will surely exploit it, but I think you give him far too much credit if you suggest he was able to initiate it.
+I don’t think Satan has the spiritual “voltage.”

-I refuse to hide my mental bruises from those who share in my issue.
-I will make the choice to dance again.
-I’m pretty bruised, but I will try to ignore the pain.
-I would exult in my God, walk in His love, “leaping with joy like calves let out to pasture” (Malachi 4:2.)
+I refuse to hide my mental bruises from those who share my pain.
+I will make the choice to dance.
+I’m bruised, but I will try to ignore the pain.
+I would exult in my God, walk in His love, and “leaping with joy like calves let out to pasture” (Malachi 4:2.)

 “A bruised reed he will not break, and a smoldering wick he will not snuff out, till he has brought justice through to victory.”